-Moderna Launches AI Academy in Partnership With Carnegie Mellon University
+Moderna Launches AI Academy in Partnership with CMU

 The AI Academy is intended to educate and empower employees at all levels to identify and integrate AI and machine learning solutions into every Moderna system and process to bring mRNA medicines to patients.